ESRB TEEN: Violence, Language, Use of Alcohol and Tobacco, Suggestive Themes

 A signature super-move of the Final Fantasy series, Limit Breaks make their return in Final Fantasy VII Remake.

 Unleashed when a character has taken a barrage of blows, these all-or-nothing abilities appear in the command menu.
-Some will deliver devastating pain, others will buff or heal the party - whichever you use, it can tip the battle in your favor.
+Some will deliver devastating pain, others will buff or heal the party - whichever you use, it can tip the battle in your favour.

 You might, however, prefer to focus on the strategy of a battle, rather than the moment-to-moment action.
 This is why the developer implemented Classic Mode.